biodama/SNPannot/README.md

 ## Example 1

-This is a basic example which shows you how to load the library an use dbSNP_info.
+This is a basic example which shows you how to load the function an use dbSNP_info.

 ``` r

 library(SNPannot)

 temp <- data.table::fread("https://ftp.ebi.ac.uk/pub/databases/spot/pgs/scores/PGS000146/ScoringFiles/Harmonized/PGS000146_hmPOS_GRCh37.txt.gz",skip=19)